backstage/backstage/docs/plugins/proxying.md

 - `allowedMethods`: Limit the forwarded HTTP methods.
 For example `allowedMethods: ['GET']` enforces read-only access.
-- `allowedHeaders`: A list of headers that should be forwarded to the target.
+- `allowedHeaders`: A list of headers that should be forwarded to and received from the target.

 By default, the proxy will only forward safe HTTP request headers to the target.
 Those are based on the headers that are considered safe for CORS and includes